Baseball Equipment List

 Baseball is a fun and popular sport that dates back centuries, so much so that it’s known as “America’s Pastime.”
 Known for its exciting home runs, dives into home plate, and high-speed pitches, baseball has remained a favorite for all ages.
 It’s a timeless game literally, there’s not even a game clock, yet it is still action packed.
 Compared to most other popular sports, there’s significantly less contact, but there’s still a great deal of equipment to keep players safe and help the game go smoothly.
 Here’s a list of equipment needed to play the game:

 A baseball is a sphere made of yarn wrapped tightly around a small, round piece of cork or rubber.
 The sphere is then covered with two pieces of white leather that are sewn together with red thread.
-A regulation baseball measures about 3 inches in diameter and is about 5 ounces, the perfect size to fit right in your hand.
-It may be small, but it's densely packed, getting hit with a baseball will definitely leave a mark.
+A regulation baseball measures about 3 inches in diameter and weighs about 5 ounces, the perfect size to fit right in your hand.
+It may be small, but it’s densely packed, so getting hit with a baseball will definitely leave a mark.
 Though the standard baseball can be used by all ages, younger sluggers might start with a softer tee ball to get started.

 A baseball bat is a long, specially shaped stick made of wood (ash or maple) or aluminum.
 Its single purpose is to hit the ball.
 One end of the bat is the handle, which is thin enough to wrap your hands around.
 The handle gradually thickens to eventually become the barrel, which is the part of the bat that makes contact with the ball.
 For younger or recreational players, aluminum bats are usually used.
 In professional baseball, only wooden bats are allowed.
 Aluminum bats will produce that “ping” sound when contact is made and are much less likely to break, whereas wooden bats often break during games.
 Typically, the older the player, the larger the barrel of the bat.
 Bats are usually around 42 inches long and almost three inches in diameter.